‘The Hills’ Star Mischa Barton Ends 2-Year Relationship With Boyfriend James Abercrombie

 “Mischa and James are over.
 This is the first time Mischa is actually having a second life in her career, and she wants to focus on it.
 That’s the reason she broke up with him.”

 The insider went on to say that it’s “a new Mischa” after a decade of personal turmoil and career stumbles.
 The actress is reportedly working on being “the best she can be” as she focuses on some big life changes and a renewed acting career.
-The star was a surprise addition to MTV’s reboot of The Hills when it began filming last year, and viewers have seen since her go on acting auditions.
+The star was a surprise addition to MTV’s reboot of The Hills when it began filming last year, and viewers have since seen her go on acting auditions.

-But The Hills: New Beginnings fans know nothing of James, who is the son of Andrew Abercrombie, the multi-millionaire founder and chairman of Australian financial services company FlexiGroup.
+But The Hills: New Beginnings fans know nothing of James, who is the son of Andrew Abercrombie, the millionaire founder and chairman of Australian financial services company FlexiGroup.
 Barton and Abercrombie began dating in early 2017 after meeting at a party in L.A., but The Hills star has yet to mention a boyfriend on the MTV reality show.

 #TheHills Mischa Barton broke up with her boyfriend James Abercrombie so she could focus on her career. https://t.co/JKcY67f1jQ pic.twitter.com/0htp9v0Qhm